Performance Level (PL)

-In order to save costs, safety switches of several safety doors are often connected in series to a safety relay.
+In order to reduce costs, safety switches for multiple safety doors are often connected in series to a safety relay.

 All doors are closed, No error in the safety circuit, Motor running